If the Customer fails to agree to the terms of this Agreement then please refrain from using the Life on Time platform’s or Services.

 The data held in YouHQ should be handled in accordance with your Establishment’s Data Protection policy in the same way as any of the other sensitive personal data held on paper or computer systems within your Establishment.

-The YouHQ database it is encrypted using Secure Sockets Layer (SSL) technology.
+The YouHQ database uses Secure Sockets Layer (SSL) technology.

 Once the installation of YouHQ in your Establishment is complete, youHQ’s development team may on occasion view the establishment’s data, to enable make improvements and fix technical issues.
 Support staff may be requested by your Establishment to assist with a technical issues.
 In these circumstances and only at your request, we may use remote support tools, or on occasion visit your Establishment, to view the screen(s) that a user from the Establishment is viewing.
 The Establishment user should remain present during the entirety of the support session to supervise access to any personal data.